27 Skirt Styles that Flatter Every Body Type

 Full Circular Skirt

 This skirt is cut in a full circle shape.
 It flares beautifully and moves well.
-It suits all body types.
-A belt can help define your waist.
-Circle skirts work well for dancing,
+Suits all body types, especially when cinched with a belt to define the waist.
+Circle skirts work well for dancing, vintage looks or special outings.

 Godet Skirt

 A godet skirt has triangle-shaped pieces added to give it flare.
 It's fitted at the top and flares at the bottom.
-It moves nicely when you walk.
 It suits pear and hourglass figures.
-Often worn for dancing,
+Often worn for dancing, formal wear or festive occasions.

 Gypsy or Boho Skirt

-ethnic patterns.
+This skirt is flowy and often printed with ethnic patterns.
 It has a relaxed, easy-going style.
-It suits every shape.
+Suits all body types thanks to its adjustable, flowing fit.
 Pair it with a crop top or bangles for a boho vibe.
 Perfect for festivals, holidays or creative looks.

 High-Low Skirt